Foot Injury Claim: How much compensation you can claim for injuries to your feet caused in a UK accident

 The two joints in the foot are the known as the transverse tarsal joint and the tarsometatarsal joint – if one of these joints has to be fused or if you fracture one or both of your heels requiring a fusion operation.
 Your injuries leave you with a deformity of the foot and limited function – the amount of compensation your foot injury claim is worth is calculated between: £22,000 – £61,500

 4. Amputation of the foot or front of the foot claim payouts

 In the most serious of foot injury claims – amputation of part of the foot, the whole of the foot or both feet might be necessary.
 This type of foot injury claim is likely to receive settlement monies of : £61,500 – £177,000

 Summary of UK foot injury claim compensation amounts

-On this page I have described the different parts of your foot that can be injured in an accident and given examples of how much your foot injury claim compensation settlement is worth for various injuries from minor to the most severe.
+On this page I have described the different parts of your foot that can be injured in an accident; given examples of how much your foot injury claim might be worth and described compensation settlements for foot injuries from minor to the most severe.

-Each type of foot injury is unique, so I recommend you click foot injury claim to view my website’s free online legal help – including an assessment of how much your foot injury claim is worth.
+Each type of foot injury is unique, so I recommend you click foot injury compensation solicitor to view my website’s free online legal help – including an assessment of how much your foot injury claim is worth.